thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 | 3    | Error  | extension "pgcrypto" already exists |
 | n... | Error  | extension "pgcrypto" already exists |

+There are **two different** outcomes—Ok and Error—so this is not idempotent.

 #### ✅ Idempotent

 One way to make the previous operation idempotent is to check for previous existence of your extension, row, constraint, or anything, and do nothing if it already exists.